scala/make-release-notes/hand-written.md

 <!-- Notes from 2.11.0
 #### Important Changes

 For most cases, code that compiled under 2.10.x without deprecation warnings should not be affected.
-We've verified this by [compiling](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.11.x) a [sizeable number of open source projects](https://github.com/typesafehub/community-builds/blob/master/common-2.11.x.conf#L43).
+We've verified this by [compiling](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.11.x) a [sizable number of open source projects](https://github.com/typesafehub/community-builds/blob/master/common-2.11.x.conf#L43).

 Changes to the reflection API may cause breakages...